nmlgc/mly/README.md

 For easier navigation, the output also contains the total MIDI pulse count and the 0-based *quarter-note:pulse* beat number in separate columns.

+### `filter-note`

+Removes all note events within the given range, and writes the modified MIDI to stdout.

+This only removes Note On events with nonzero velocity.
+Any playing notes at the start or end of the removal range are left playing.

 ### `loop-find`

 Finds the longest fully repeated and unique range of MIDI events.